shimizukawa/pycontw2013-sphinx-introduction/index.rst

 There are 3rd party themes
 ============================

-You can find 3rd-party Sphinx themes at PyPI or else.
+You can find 3rd-party Sphinx themes at PyPI or other sites.
 For example,

 .. figure:: theme-bizstyle.png
    :target: https://pypi.python.org/pypi/sphinxjp.themes.bizstyle